Travel Mermaid

 2. The harder hike to Bottle Beach viewpoint, or take a slightly shorter loop hike there.

-You may also fancy driving to Chaloklum Beach for a walk around, where there are plenty of restaurants and beach cafes (we really enjoyed brunch at Kaif).
+You may also fancy driving to Chaloklum Beach for a walk around.
+There are plenty of restaurants and beach cafes (we really enjoyed brunch at Kaif).

 Between late November and January, you can also catch the NE / ENE wind for some kiteboarding action on Malibu Beach- check out the legend Justin at Siam Pro Kite for lessons and more info.